freenas/freenas-docs/userguide/intro.rst

 Depending upon the use case, your system may require more RAM.
 Here are some general rules of thumb:

-* To use ZFS deduplication, ensure the system has at least 5 GB of RAM per TB of storage to be deduplicated.

 * To use Active Directory with many users, add an additional 2 GB of RAM for winbind's internal cache.